Skip to main content

 sudo chef-client

 • Give a user access to read /etc/chef and also the files accessed by the Chef Infra Client.
-This requires super user privileges and, as such, is not a recommended approach
+This requires super user privileges and, as such, isn’t a recommended approach

 Windows